taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 });
 ~~~~~~~~

-However, action creators encapsule the action with its action type and optional payload.
+Action creators encapsule the action with its action type and optional payload.
 In addition, they give you the flexibility to pass any payload.
-After all, they are only functions.
+After all, they are only pure functions that return an object.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~